 - We need Pride because religious leaders are still cheering on the people who kill us.

-- We need Pride because people still target gender non-conforming children in schools, and now adults aren’t just making excuses for the bullying, they want to pay the bullies bounties for doing it!
+- We need Pride because people still target gender non-conforming children in schools, and now adults aren’t just making excuses for the bullying and discrimination, they are writing it into law!

-- We need Pride because it’s still legal to fire us just for being gay in 28 states.
+- We need Pride because it’s still legal to fire us just for being gay in 29 states.

-- We need Pride because people are more offended at the idea of selling us a wedding cake than they are about 49 of us being gunned down in a single incident.
+- We need Pride because people are more offended at the idea of selling us a wedding cake than they are about queers being murdered.

 - We need Pride because people get angry when other people acknowledge our existence.